Scan time: 2-3 minutes / Read time: 3-5 minutes

 His free book The Almanack is one of the most-read guides on solo wealth.

-He argues most side hustlers price their time too low.
+His take: most side hustlers price their own time way too low.

 Then say no to everything below it.

-Naval valued his time at $5,000 an hour — long before anyone paid it.
+He valued his time at $5,000 an hour, long before anyone paid him that.

-So he refused cheap time-sinks: haggling a bill, returning a faulty gadget.
+So he refused the cheap time-sinks: haggling a bill, returning a faulty gadget.

 At that rate, an hour spent saving $50 wasn't worth it.

-He kept those hours for his one big bet.
+He saved those hours for his one big bet.

 🚗 The steps